marko-js/community/proposals/0000-surface-async-stream-errors-to-http.md

 ### HTTP/1.1 considerations

-To avoid performance problems with `keepalive` connections, it is probably not wise to explicitly call `.close()` — instead, the streamed HTML response should finish without ever sending the zero-length chunk terminator.

-But does that mean that kept-alive connection never gets reused by the client, therefore blocking other resources from getting sent over it?

-Maybe we should `.close()` the connection only once we know we’re done rendering the page.
+We should only close the TCP socket sans chunk terminator once we’re done rendering the page.
+Closing a warmed-up HTTP/1.1 connection is wasteful performance-wise, but there’s no other option here.

 The spec also indicates a `Transfer-Encoding` decode error also marks the message as incomplete; a chunk with a _negative_ integer length might trigger that behavior?
-Or any other data that isn’t a positive hex integer.
+Or anything that isn’t a positive hex integer.

 A chunk that’s displaying the contents of a `<@catch>` error message may also encode error information as [chunk extensions](https://tools.ietf.org/html/rfc7230#section-4.1.1).
 I wonder if there’s any standards or _de facto_ implementations that leverage these?